saucelabs/sauce-school/tools/site/codelabs/Module1_SeleniumPython.md

+author:Lindsay Walker
-summary: Module 1 Introduction to Selenium with Python
+summary: Module 1 of the Selenium Python Test Automation.
+Learn to write Selenium tests in Java language using the Pytest framework, the PyCharm IDE
 id: Module1-SeleniumPython
 categories: beginner
 tags: python